PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/customer-settings/edit-customer.md

 4) Email

 This is a mandatory email field.
 If an incorrect email is input, when trying to save, it will not allow to save.
+Correct email should have the format: "email@email.xyz"

 5) Password